kalAnglin/python-challenge-1/README.md

 I worked with tutor Mohammed Fauwaaz in a Tutor Session on BSC to complete this assignment.

 ## Overview
-Using the starter code provided for printing a menu for the customer, create an ordering system to allow the customer to place an order, store the order and printing the receipt with the total price of all items ordered.
+Use the starter code provided for printing a menu for the customer, create an ordering system to allow the customer to place an order, store the order and printing the receipt with the total price of all items ordered.

 ## Purpose
+Utilize print statements, loops, dictionaries, lists, list comprehension and if-else statements to navigate through the menue options, storing menu, and calculate the total order price.

 ## Business Advantage [^1]